brickbots/PiFinder/docs/source/user_guide.rst

 Observing Screens
 =====================================

 The observing functions of the PiFinder are split into various screens that you can switch between.
 Each screen makes use of the B, C, D, UP, DN, and ENT keys in their own way... but the A key always switches between them.
+When switching between screens a hint is displayed at the bottom to remind you what the B/C/D keys do for that particular screen.

 The **A** key on it's own cycles between the four main screens: